Files

 Introduction

 Want to use Microsoft Excel and ArcGIS Online in an automated workspace?
-Create a workspace in FME Desktop and set up an automation on FME Server that looks at an Excel sheet of addresses and publishes the final product to ArcGIS Online!
+Create a workspace in FME Form and create an automation on FME Flow that looks at an Excel sheet of addresses and publishes the final product to ArcGIS Online.
 Find the sample workspace in the Files section to the right of this article.
-This example showcases the ability of FME to use ArcGIS Online custom transformers, change detection, and directory watching.
+This example showcases FME's ability to use ArcGIS Online custom transformers, change detection, and directory watching.

 Video